 Gorilla tracking in Uganda

-Gorilla tracking is an exciting but an energy sapping experience.
-The guide leads you through the gorilla’s world, explaining aspects of their ecology and unique behaviour, along the way.
+Gorilla tracking is an exciting but an energy-sapping experience.
+The guide leads you through the gorilla’s world, explaining aspects of their ecology and unique behavior, along the way.

-In this section, we provide much needed facts about gorillas, relevant both to Mgahinga and Bwindi.
+In this section, we provide much-needed facts about gorillas, relevant both to Mgahinga and Bwindi.
 In the fore-mentioned parks, specific groups of gorillas have become acclimatized to seeing people.
-The composition of any group changes as individuals born, die, or transfer, so your guide will be able to give you up-to-date details.
+The composition of any group changes as individuals are born, die, or transfer, so your guide will be able to give you up-to-date details.

 Groups are invariably named after the area in which they range.
 Therefore, your guide will tell you which group you will visit.